It's a big buzzword, but what's the Internet of Things all about, and what does it mean for designers? Dan Frost explains it all.

 Anything confusing or alien to the user's experience of the world breeds mistrust and doesn't convey ownership.
 Avoid the nasty, legacy ways of controlling the device and make it elegant to use.

 You can read and contribute to this on github.
 We probably don't have the answers for the connected world in 10 years but by learning from the best physical and digital products, we've got a start.

 What do you do now?
 Get yourself a Raspberry Pi project, push to make the experience as polished as possible and fork the manifesto with everything you learned about the new world of connected product design.

-Words: Dan Frost
+Contributor: Dan Frost